Headed to Disney to celebrate a birthday? Here are 5 ideas to help you commemorate the special day at Disney World!

 Birthdays are special.
 Disney World is special.
 If you put them together you get one magically special day!

-I tried to make their days really special by adding some special touches on an already magical day.
+For each birthday, I have tried to make their days really special by adding some special touches on an already magical day.
 Here are 5 ideas to help you celebrate a birthday at Disney!

 #5 A Special Meal